SerhiiSolobaiev/MultithreadingJustForFun/README.md

-# SimpleClientServer
+# Simple Client Server Application
-SimpleClientServer - app for OS Android that simulates the work of the Client-Server model.
+The app is for OS Android that simulates the work of the Client-Server Model.

 Features:
 - Client-Server model